 Depending on the type and level of your connector, the project plan that your Integration Specialist creates for you will have several milestones that serve as guidelines on when we expect that portion of your integration to be completed.
 During an integration, when these milestones are completed, the completed portion of the integration is considered closed and all subsequent questions with regards to that portion of the integration will need to be directed to the support team.
 For example, if you have completed the Order/Fulfillment Sync portion of the integration and have moved on to the next milestone, then all questions pertaining to Order/Fulfillment Sync will be forwarded to Support.
 This is a means to keep the integration on track and making sure that the Integration Specialist is able to help you reach your go-live deadline.

-The integration will be considered complete once all pre Go-Live milestones outlined in your project plan have been implemented, tested, and confirmed to be working.
+The integration will be considered complete once all pre-Go-Live milestones outlined in your project plan have been implemented, tested, and confirmed to be working.
 Once the integration has been completed, you should Go-Live within one week.
-You have a 2 week window after Go-Live to report any issues with the integration to your Integration Specialist.
-After 2 weeks, we assume your integration is working as expected and your account will be set live.
+You have a 3-day window after Go-Live to report any issues with the integration to your Integration Specialist.
+After 3 days, we assume your integration is working as expected and your account will be set live.
 Once your account is live, invoicing for the monthly subscription(s) will commence.
 Any issues or changes that occur after the Integration Completion will be handled as a support ticket unless you've purchased Enterprise ongoing support, in which case you should reach out to your account manager directly.
 New support tickets can be created at https://support.farapp.com/hc/en-us/requests/new.
 You can also refer to the article for more details on support after you go live: How to Obtain FarApp Support.